 How Our Restoration Work Is Helping Salmon

 Another threat salmon face is changing waterways.
 Indigenous people traveled on and fished northwest rivers since time immemorial, and naturally-flowing streams meandered across valley bottoms.
-Our salmon evolved in these slow moving, dynamic systems, which tend to have cooler water, deeper pools, and areas where salmon can pull over and rest on their way upstream.
+Our salmon evolved in these slow-moving, dynamic systems, which tend to have cooler water, deeper pools, and areas where salmon can pull over and rest on their way upstream.
 When European and other settlers moved into this region, ecological randomness made it hard to build homes and cultivate crops, so they began managing rivers and lakes to make them more predictable, which changed the fluvial geomorphology (the science of how water moves through channels and shapes the earth).
 Settlers channelized the streams and drained floodplains, forcing water to flow efficiently out to sea.
-They also removed trees and logs that would have naturally fallen into waterways and created critical salmon habitat.
-The removal of trees on the banks was followed by the introduction of non-native plant species, which degraded ecological health of creekside habitats.
+They also removed trees and logs that would have naturally fallen into waterways and created critical salmon habitats.
+Removing trees on the banks was followed by introducing non-native plant species, which degraded the ecological health of creekside habitats.
 The early settlers likely did not know how dramatically these changes would affect local salmon populations, which once were so plentiful.
 Now that we know the impacts, the Greenway Trust and many other organizations are working together to help support our dwindling salmon.

 So, how exactly can we help salmon?
 Since most of the salmon’s life is out at sea, it is hard for us to help.
 However, we can influence the habitat quality in local creeks to support salmon’s early and late life stages.
 For almost 20 years, the Greenway Trust has worked to restore the riparian buffer—the ribbon of land that runs alongside creeks and streams—of Issaquah Creek and other salmon bearing streams.
 Issaquah Creek starts with headwaters and tributaries in the Issaquah Alps flowing 13 miles to empty into Lake Sammamish.
 The creek is host to Chinook, coho, and sockeye salmon, and has been identified as a critical spawning ground for salmonoid species.
 The Greenway Trust’s work focuses on replacing invasive species like Himalayan blackberry, English ivy, and Bohemian knotweed with native coniferous plants like Douglas fir and Western red cedar.
 These reintroductions bring with them a myriad of ecological benefits.

-Starting in 2022, in addition to maintaining and expanding our work along the riparian buffer, the Greenway Trust is planning to start a project that will shape how the water flows in the creek by installing large woody material in the last mile of Issaquah Creek that winds through Lake Sammamish State Park.
-Large woody material replicates the impacts of large trees falling into the water, but their strategic placement helps guide the waters flow through channels and directs the way the water interacts with the stream bed and the surrounding banks.
+Starting in 2024, in addition to maintaining and expanding our work along the riparian buffer, the Greenway Trust is planning to start a project that will shape how the water flows in the creek by installing large woody material in the last mile of Issaquah Creek that winds through Lake Sammamish State Park.
+Large woody material replicates the impacts of large trees falling into the water.
+Still, their strategic placement helps guide the water flow through channels and directs how the water interacts with the stream bed and the surrounding banks.
 Our project intends to place over three hundred trees in the creek system to restart the natural processes that stopped over a century ago.
 This project is much more complicated than our traditional riparian planting efforts, but the impact and habitat improvement will be proportionally great.
-This project is only possible because of our partnership with the Northwest Hydraulics Consultants, The Watershed Company, Washington State Department of Natural Resources, and Lake Sammamish State Park.
+This project is only possible because of our partnership with the Northwest Hydraulics Consultants, The Watershed Company, the Washington State Department of Natural Resources, and Lake Sammamish State Park.

 Want to learn more about salmon?
 Check out our virtual education program Forests and Fins; it’s all about salmon!